 - Separated Bike Lanes: Of all on-street bicycle facilities, separated bike lanes offer the most protection and separation from adjacent motor vehicle traffic.
-Separated bike lanes are bicycle facilities that are physically separated from motor vehicle traffic by a painted buffer and physical barriers such as flexible delineators, curbs, or planters. - Bicycle Boulevards: Bicycle boulevards are local streets with low motorized traffic volumes and speeds that have been designated as bicycle routes.
+Separated bike lanes are bicycle facilities that are physically separated from motor vehicle traffic by a painted buffer and physical barriers such as flexible delineators, curbs, or planters. - streets with low motorized traffic volumes and speeds that have been designated as bicycle routes.
 Bicycle boulevards should have a maximum posted speed of 25 mph and target motor vehicle volumes of less than 1,500 vehicles per day.
 Many streets in Billings exhibit these characteristics already, and minor modifications such as the addition of signage and pavement markings could cost-effectively designated key corridors as bicycle boulevards. - Buffered Bike Lanes: Buffered bike lanes are conventional bike lanes that are enhanced through the application of diagonally striped buffer space.
 While not providing physical separation, this creates a wider buffer area between vehicles and bicyclists than a conventional six-inch bike lane stripe.

 As shown in Figure 9-2, the bikeway and trail system almost provide a complete "loop" around Billings, as well as north-south connectivity in the Heights and the west end on Shiloh Road.
 To promote the construction of consistent facilities, the City of Billings has adopted specific design standards for all types of bikeway facilities, included in their Design Standards for Trails & Bikeways (9-7).
-Exhibits 9.6, 9.7, 9.8, and 9.9 illustrate some of the existing bike facilities in the region.
+Exhibits 9.8, 9.9, 9.10, and 9.12 illustrate some of the existing bike facilities in the region.